jbock-java/simple-component/README.md

 There is no need for the `@BindsInstance` annotation.

-There is no `@AssistedInject`, it looks like a can of worms.
+There is no `@AssistedInject`, it's a can of worms.

-Please note, unlike in dagger, there is no way to associate a particular bean with a particular component.
-A component implementation may use *any* `@Inject` - annotated constructor (or static method), as long as it is accessible to it, by Java's normal visibility rules.

 ### Do more with less

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.
 * Includes its own copy of the JSR-330 annotations, excluding `@Scope` and `@Singleton`, so you don't *have* to depend on one of these.
 * Allows injection into static method.
 * No typecasts in generated code.
 Yes, dagger does this, if some of your beans are package-private.
-Yikes.
+Ew, gross!
 * Generates only the component implementation and nothing else, so it doesn't bloat your jar as much.

 The new feature, "injection into static method" is only allowed if the method's return value matches the type of the enclosing class.